 Small business network security is just as critical as any size organization.
 Protect and secure your data and ensure your business continuity with our proactive methods of business safety, top graded data backup, network security solutions and services giving you the reliability, accessibility and security your business requires.
-Keep your business data safe: get our Network Network Security Assessment and a Network Audit.
+Your organization can benefit from a computer network audit.
+Keep your business data safe: get a professional Network Security Assessment and Vulnerability analysis.

 To help local small businesses we regularly publish resources on IT Security Tips.

 Broadband and information technology are powerful factors in small businesses reaching new markets and increasing productivity and efficiency.
 However, businesses need a cybersecurity strategy to protect their own business, their customers, and their data from growing cybersecurity threats.

 Establish necessary security practices and policies for all of your employees, such as requiring strong passwords, and establish appropriate Internet use guidelines that detail penalties for violating company cybersecurity policies.
 Establish rules to handle and protect client data and other vital information.
 Make sure your employees have been trained in accordance with your security guidelines and policies.

 Keep the latest operating system and software packages, and good, quality anti-virus program to defend your computer network against online threats such as viruses and malware.
 Make sure key software updates,including anti-virus, run as soon as they are available, and after each operating system update.

 A firewall is a part of a computer system or network that is designed to prevent unauthorized inbound access to data on a private network while allowing outbound communication.
 Your employees need to know that outside network, such as the internet, should always be assumed not to be secure.
 If employees work from home, make sure your security policy enforce them to connect to the office only when their home system access is protected by a firewall.